 But the NKJV is almost universally dismissed in the KJV/TR world.
 KJV/TR defenders either lump it in with the critical text Bibles (which simply isn’t true; I note that Surrett doesn’t do this), or they reject it because it includes marginal notes that show how the critical text of the New Testament reads (which is odd considering that the KJV translators themselves included textual variants in the margins of the KJV).
 I don’t know anyone in the KJV-Only world who has done the amount and kind of work Surrett has done on the NKJV.
 I want to interact with the very best proponents of a given position.
 When it comes to opposition to the NKJV, Surrett is it.

 I will focus on the book in which Surrett spends the most time on the NKJV: Certainty of the Words.
-I regret any confusion this may cause, but in my evaluation of Surrett’s work I will actually structure this piece by the arguments he made in a related talk he gave at Ambassador Baptist College (one based on the same research).
+I regret any confusion this may cause, but in my evaluation of Surrett’s work I will actually structure this piece by the arguments he made in a related message he delivered at Ambassador Baptist College (one based on the same research).

 Certainty of the Words

 The promotional description of Surrett’s book promises